ProgramIsFun/ue5-force-graphhhhhhhhh-521/README.md

 But I will assume now it is very difficult and not efficient to do it in this way.

 So it seems we only have two main ways.
 But since I do not know how to use The callback function properly.
 I will try to use the first way.
+Because if we want to use the first way, I suggest we only have one shader, because if we have multiple shaders, I'm not sure how they could execute in the correct order.
+Because I want to ensure that we always apply the link force first, and then the many body force, and then the center force.

+But how could we compute the 3 forces in a single shader?